spacedecentral/missions/README.md

-# Space Decentral - Future Forward
+# Space Mission Activation Process 2019
 [💬 Chat on Riot](https://riot.im/app/#/room/#spacedecentral-missions:matrix.org)

 Developing a living, iteratively updated strategic plan for how all of our missions interconnect with one another.

-## Space Mission Ideation
+## Call for proposals
 We are inviting community participants to propose new space missions of interest so they can be considered in an upcoming voting round, where we collectively decide the top priority projects to focus our efforts.

 New projects can be proposed either as an individual and/or as self-organized teams.
-After ideas have been gathered, we will hold a vote and select one project to activate for each of the three categories:
+After ideas have been gathered, we will hold a vote and select up to three projects to activate.  for each of the three categories:

 ### Category 1 - Robotic